Sydney-Informatics-Hub/geodata-harvester/README.md

 # Geodata-Harvester

-<h3><em>Automate geodata harvesting from the web and jumpstart your analysis with a ready-made set of spatial-temporal processed maps and dataframes.</em></h3>
+<h3><em>Automate geodata harvesting from the web and jumpstart your analysis with a ready-made set of spatiotemporal processed maps and data tables.</em></h3>

 <center><a><img src="quarto/images/dataharvester_logo.png" alt="Geodata-Harvester logo" width="100%"/></a></center>